jessien53/cs351-team-project/README.md

 # Track 3: Creative Coding and Cultural Expression

 **Idea - Story - Inspiration 4:**
+People listen to music and recognize samples or instrumentation from different cultures in the songs.
+An app that takes a song and provides a flavor profile of the cultures it was inspired by or it has taken samples or instrumentation from.

 **Implementation 4:**
+A website using React and Django where people upload an audio file and we use some sort of API to take apart the audio and dissect each part to identify the influences then return a visiualization of the influences.

 **Idea - Story - Inspiration 5:**